Misplaced Childhood: Reception

-John Franck of AllMusic gives the album a 4.5 star rating.
-He has retrospectively said that Misplaced Childhood was "not only the band's most accomplished release to date, but also its most streamlined...
+John Franck of AllMusic gave the album a 4.5 star rating.
+He retrospectively said that Misplaced Childhood was "not only the band's most accomplished release to date, but also its most streamlined...
 With its lush production and punchy mix, the album went on to become the band's greatest commercial triumph, especially in Europe where they would rise from theater attraction to bona fide stadium royalty".
 In 2015, Ryan Reed of Ultimate Classic Rock called the record "the cornerstone of the entire 'neo-prog' movement".

 Accolades

 Kerrang! listed the album the sixth best LP of 1985.
 Classic Rock placed Misplaced Childhood fourth on its list of "Rock's 30 Greatest Concept Albums" in 2003, and named it one of the top 10 essential progressive rock releases of the 1980s in 2016.
 In the special edition Pink Floyd & The Story of Prog Rock released by Q Classic and Mojo, the album was ranked number 17 in its list of "40 Cosmic Rock Albums".
 In 2014, it was included in Rhythm magazine's "30 most influential prog drumming albums" at number 16.
+The album is ranked at #20 on Prog Magazine's "100 Greatest Prog Albums of All Time" list.